GMAT Scores for Top Business Schools

 Are you coming from a background or industry that is typically overrepresented at top MBA programs?
 If you are, then shooting for a GMAT score that handily beats the average could be a smart strategy for standing out.
 In other words, if you want to gain admission to a top business school, you’re probably going to need to be exceptional in one way or another.

-For example, let’s say you’re a white male with an undergraduate degree in business, about 5 years of work experience in finance, and a GPA of 3.7, and you’re planning to apply to the top 3 schools — Stanford, Wharton, and Booth.
+For example, let’s say you’re a white male with an undergraduate degree in business, about 5 years of work experience in finance, and a GPA of 3.7, and you’re planning to apply to the top 3 schools — Stanford, Wharton, and Kellogg.
 In that case, you would certainly fit the profile of a “typical” student, but you can bet that many, many other applicants would as well.
+Thus, you might plan to shoot for a score that approaches the high end of the GMAT score range for top business schools, say a legacy score of 770 or 780 (Focus score 745-755).
+Scores like that would certainly help move you from the “average” column to the “exceptional” one.

 TTP PRO TIP: